yaronday/mcca/README.md

 * The original author, **Yaron Dayan**, must be credited in all derivative works, modifications, or redistributions of this software.

 For more details, refer to the full text of the GPLv3 [here](https://www.gnu.org/licenses/gpl-3.0.html).

-## Contributing

-By contributing to this project, you agree to the terms of the **GNU General Public License v3.0**.

-**Attribution**:
-* When contributing code or making modifications, ensure that the original author, **Yaron Dayan**, is clearly credited in the appropriate sections of the codebase.